Mattlavelle966/C-BOT/README.md

 **CLI Interface:**  *Planned*
 A command line interface will allow users to record, save, load, and replay macros directly from the terminal including arguments for prefix selection, background mode, and macro management, the hope is a program like similar to Btop.

+**1:1 Macro Continuity**  *Planned*
+Enable the replay stream of user inputed macros to match 1:1 with original user inputed macros.

 **Library Packages:**  *In Progress*
 create a macro system as a lightweight C library for integration into other automation or Wine based scripting tools.